Crown Prince Discusses Investment Opportunities With Singapore Business Leaders

-(MENAFN- Jordan Times) AMMAN – HRH Crown Prince Hussein met in Singapore on Friday with leaders of major Singaporean companies and institutions.
+Singapore, Jan.
+12 (Petra)-- His Royal Highness Crown Prince Al Hussein bin Abdullah II met in Singapore on Friday with leaders of major Singaporean companies and institutions.

-Crown Prince Al Hussein and the attendees discussed opportunities for investment cooperation between Jordan and Singapore, to achieve synergy and prosperity in the two countries, according to a Royal Court statement.
+Crown Prince Al Hussein and the attendees discussed opportunities for investment cooperation between Jordan and Singapore, to achieve synergy and prosperity in the two countries.

 His Royal Highness highlighted Jordan's competitive factors, including its talented human capital in technology and engineering, in addition to the Kingdom's strategic location, and its access to markets with 1.6 billion consumers through multiple free trade agreements.